enoralecuyer/SMS_Delivery_Survey/README.md

 #### 7.2 Open-ended survey
 * My survey asks the user to rate their delivery experience from 1 to 5.
   * Issues:
-    * What if the user answers the survey with additional text? (e.g "Amazing, 5 stars!")
+    * What if the user answers the survey with additional text (e.g "Amazing, 5 stars!")?
-    * What if the user answers by spelling the rating instead of using a numerical value? (e.g "four")
+    * What if the user answers by spelling the rating instead of using a numerical value (e.g "four")?
   * Possible solutions:
     * Send a link to the survey instead of asking the user to rate directly via SMS.
     * Create an interactive SMS Campaign with buttons for 1-5 (coding needed).